MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-register-aad.md

 # [Configure SSO using bot resource](#tab/botid)

-To configure your bot resource for enabling SSO in Azure AD:
+To enable SSO for your app in Azure AD:

 - **[Configure messaging endpoint](#configure-messaging-endpoint)**
   - **[Configure your app for SSO in Azure AD](#configure-your-app-in-azure-ad)**: